 Lawmakers have many ideas about how to reform malpractice lawsuits.
 The most common idea is to cap payments at a certain figure.
 This means that patients could receive no more than the proposed figure.
 In 2017, lawmakers proposed a bill to cap noneconomic damages at $250,000.
 Critics say that this only shifts the burden from the wrongdoers to the injured party.
 In some states, caps are considered unconstitutional.
 Many studies about tort reforms have proven that reforms do not lead to a reduction in health care spending.

 Medical errors are not an expected risk of healthcare.
 Doctors should not be careless and harm patients.
 Some errors are just unfortunate mistakes.
 Other errors rise to the level of negligence.
 As a patient, it can be difficult to know the difference.
-Consult with a lawyer, like a medical malpractice lawyer from Ward & Ward Law Firm, who can better advise you about your particular case.
+Consult with a lawyer, like a medical malpractice lawyer in Indianapolis, IN from Ward & Ward Law Firm, who can better advise you about your particular case.